-Boeing Scrambles To Restore Faith In Its 737 MAX Airplane After Crashes
+Boeing Scrambles To Restore Faith In Its 737 Max Airplane After Crashes

-In the wake of two deadly crashes of its 737 MAX jet in recent months that killed 346 people and grounded those planes worldwide, Boeing continues to produce more than 50 of the planes each month while campaigning to reassure airlines, pilots, regulators and the flying public that they are safe.
+In the wake of two crashes of its 737 Max jet in recent months that killed 346 people and grounded those planes worldwide, Boeing continues to produce the planes while campaigning to reassure airlines, pilots, regulators and the flying public that they are safe.

-The company publicly unveiled software fixes and other improvements for the 737 MAX fleet in the greatest detail yet this week.
-At the same time, company officials defend the original design of the 737 MAX, which is a new variant of a plane known as a workhorse of the industry.
+The company publicly unveiled software fixes and other improvements for the 737 Max fleet in the greatest detail yet this week.
+At the same time, company officials defend the original design of the 737 Max, which is a new variant of a plane known as a workhorse of the industry.
 It was developed to include as few changes as possible to make it easier for airlines to integrate them into their fleet with as little new pilot training as possible.

-The company brought in media and about 200 aviation industry leaders, pilots, technicians and regulators from around the world to its assembly plant outside Seattle this week to take a closer look at it's plans to overhaul an automated flight control system and implement new pilot training protocols.
-It's a critical audience in the company's efforts to restore faith in the 737 MAX, win regulatory approval of the fixes, and get the planes flying again.
+The company brought in media and about 200 aviation industry leaders, pilots, technicians and regulators from around the world to its assembly plant outside Seattle this week to take a closer look at its plans to overhaul an automated flight control system and implement new pilot training protocols.
+It's a critical audience in the company's efforts to restore faith in the 737 Max, win regulatory approval of the fixes and get the planes flying again.

 "The 737 is a safe airplane," Boeing's Vice President of Product Strategy and Development Mike Sinnett said at a media briefing Wednesday.
-"The 737 family is a safe airplane family, and the 737 MAX builds on that history of safety that we have seen for almost 50 years."
+"The 737 family is a safe airplane family, and the 737 Max builds on that history of safety that we have seen for almost 50 years."

 "We mourn this loss of life and we're going to do everything we can do to ensure that accidents like these never happen again," Sinnett added.
 "We're working with customers and regulators around the world to restore faith in our industry and also to reaffirm our commitment to safety and to earning the trust of the flying public."